listenzcc/WritingWechat/README.md

 FILE -- Visitors in Times Square in New York, Aug.
 30, 2022.
 The number of tourists visiting New York City in 2022 is expected to rebound to 85% of the level in 2019, a year in which a record 66.6 million travelers came to the city.
 (Christopher Lee/The New York Times)Credit: New York Times / Redux / eyevineFor further information please contact eyevinetel: +44 (0) 20 8709 8709e-mail: [info@eyevine.comwww.eyevine.com](mailto:info@eyevine.comwww.eyevine.com)
 Oct 2nd 2022 | WASHINGTON, DC

+## China and the West are in a race to foster innovation

+**Which will have more success?**

+谁更胜一筹？

+October 13, 2022 6:10 PM | WASHINGTON, DC

 ## Financial markets are in trouble.
 Where will the cracks appear?

 The first big test of a new-look financial system